-Rattan is a member of the palm tree family, but grows as a vine instead of a tree.
+Rattan is a member of the palm tree family but grows as a vine instead of a tree.
 Because it is generally quite strong and stable it is often used to make rattan furniture and is widely used for martial arts weapons, including the Yantok.

 A Historical Perspective

 There are many different art forms that have evolved in the Philippines.
 These arts are often referred to as Escrima, Eskrima, Kali, Arnis, and a vast number of other names.
 Some individuals have espoused different origins and stylistic elements related to these different names, but from all I have been able to determine, these are essentially generic names often used interchangeably to describe this family of arts.
-There are individual styles, systems, and schools that use these names to describe their art, but each of these tend to have their own unique characteristics.
-They do not claim that they represent the entire art of Kali or Escrima, or Arnis.
+There are individual styles, systems, and schools that use these names to describe their art, but each of these tends to have its own unique characteristics.
+They do not claim that they represent the entire art of Kali, Escrima, or Arnis.
 They generally mean that they have a unique art form within the Kali and Escrima family of arts.
 Today all of these arts are typically characterized as being Filipino Martial Arts (FMA).

 The FMA evolved principally throughout the various islands of the Philippines, often with significant regional variations.
 These arts were influenced periodically by various cultural exchanges with other nations including Malaysia, India, China, Spain, and others.

 These arts train with weapons and with bare hands.
-Weapons commonly include the Yantok and other stick weapons, knives, swords, projectile weapons (blowguns, bow and arrow, etc.) and a great many unique weapons popular in smaller regions of the Philippines.
+Weapons commonly include the Yantok and other stick weapons, knives, swords, projectile weapons (blowguns, bow and arrow, etc.), and a great many unique weapons popular in smaller regions of the Philippines.
 Bladed and stick weapons are by far the most prevalent weapons used in these arts.
-Students of these arts typically learn to use a weapon first, and then learn bare hand techniques and strategies.
+Students of these arts typically learn to use a weapon first and then learn bare hand techniques and strategies.

 A shorter Yantok has a speed advantage, but it also has a reach disadvantage.
 Longer weapons have better reach but may move somewhat less quickly.
-In practice however, these small variations are not that consequential.
+In practice, however, these small variations are not that consequential.